mat7-bit/a-simple-trip-planner-service/README.md

 - **fastify**: 5.x.x
 - **postgres**: latest

-The service wraps a demo api which produces trip solution between a fixed set of origin and destionation.
+The service wraps a demo api which produces trip solutions between a fixed set of origin and destionation.

 ## Usage